How Much Can Snooker Players Earn? Top 100 Ranked in ££

 RankPlayerTotal Earnings £

 This has certainly been a fruitful career path for Ronnie O’Sullivan.
-At the time of writing, the seven-time World Champion has made more than £14m in career earnings and with this, he is the only player to make more than £10m in their lifetime.
+At the time of writing, the seven-time World Champion has made more than £14m in career earnings and with this, is one of only two players to make more than £10m in their lifetime.

 snooker earnings lifetime infographic